ff7-mods/ff7-flat-wiki/docs/FF7.md

 title: FF7
 ---

 <small> This is a Stub article.
 A Wiki version of Gears should go here.
 For more information, select the "discussion" tab above so we can best architecture the data.
-For those who want to start converting, download the [Gears pdf](https://wiki.ffrtt.ru/gears.pdf) [Halkun](User:Halkun "wikilink") 20:18, 5 Mar 2005 (CST) </small>
+For those who want to start converting, download the [Gears pdf](https://wiki.ffrtt.ru/gears.pdf) [Halkun](User:Halkun.md) </small>